abdulmalik3043/FACE-MASK-DETECTION-SYSTEM/README.md

 pop-up Warning Message where he/she would be advised to wear a mask before getting access.
 This project will be useful during the times of pandemic when people will be suggested to wear a mask when going in public.
 Wearing a face mask is a new norm today when going in public.
-It is very important to wear the mask to restrict the spread of vir
+It is very important to wear the mask to restrict the spread of virus